roman-milk/roman-milk.github.io/fucking-evolution.md

  "I'm gonna be a mommy."

  Eric decides it's time to move on.
 He packs his belongings in his car up and drives to Los Angeles.
-Report_Story #1